 Representation ( Full or Limited )

 Another form of Alternate Dispute Resolution is referred to as “Collaborative Law.”
-This is not a separate body of law, but rather a specialized way of handling “moderately” contested cases.
-In this environment, each party has his or her own attorney but have agreed to settle the case outside of court.
-Here the parties and their counsel work together, sharing ideas and information, in order to create a solution that works best for both parties.
-Often outside professionals are called upon to provide helpful information, such as counselors, therapists, accountants, or actuaries.
-The attorneys then work together to prepare all documents for filing with the court.
-The incentive to find the solution outside of court is strong, in that if the parties are unable to reach agreement, each must dismiss his or her counsel, and retain new counsel to proceed with the matter in court.
+This is not a separate body of law but rather a specialized way of handling divorce negotiations.
+In this environment, each party has retained his or her own counsel to advance their best interests, but all have agreed to “share” information and ideas as to the best way to resolve the issues for both parties.
+Often outside professionals may be called upon to provide helpful information such as accountants, therapists, or actuaries.
+The incentive to finding a mutually agreeable solution is strong, in that if the parties are unable to reach agreement, each must dismiss his or her present counsel and retain new counsel to proceed with the matter in court.

 “In my practice, whether as counsel for my client or as the parties’ mediator, I strive to find a common thread, to find the mutually beneficial solution, and to do preserving respect and dignity for both parties.”

 Sometimes parties do not want or cannot afford to retain counsel but still want the necessary information to handle the case themselves.
 Having the benefit of legal advice with regard to Family Law matters can be critcal

 “A very responsible and cost effective approach when only a little help is needed.”